ecsalina/gtrends/README.rst

 	1/31/2015,16.667,100.00,16.667

 The dates are of type datetime, and the numbers are floats rounded to 3 decimal places.
 The data is normalized across the entire time period and between terms such that the largest value has a float of 100.0, and all other values are scaled accordingly.
+Data is returned from [startDt, endDt), to the accuracy of the month (i.e. the specific day within the month does not matter).

 Advanced Usage